VietDucNg/Metashape-photogrammetry/README.md

  > Then, filter on quality and Disable all selected cameras that do not meet the standard.
 Agisoft recommends a Quality of at least 0.5.

  ### 3. Reflectance calibration
 Open Tools Menu and choose to Calibrate Reflectance option.
-Press Locate Panels button:
+Press <i>Locate Panels</i> button:

 ![reflectance calibration](/images/02_reflectance_calibration.jpeg)